vikaschoudhary007/APP_Project/README.md

 # Why Taylor Series ?

-When a high level of precision is required and the function can be reasonably approximated by a polynomial, Taylor series are a solid option.
+When a high level of precision is required and the function can be reasonably approximated by a polynomial, Taylor series is a solid option.
 They perform best when the function is bounded and highly differentiable.
 For elementary computations, the Taylor series expansion for sine and cosine is a useful option since it is comparatively easy to understand.